From Words to Amino Acids: Does the Curse of Depth Persist?: Additional Results

 \section{Additional Results}

 Here we provide additional results for the experiments in \cref{sec:experiments}.
 Figures are grouped by model family and shown across publicly available sizes.
-For skiplayer experiments, heatmaps report the propagated effect of skipping a source layer on later-layer representations, measured on future tokens, and output-norm plots summarize the corresponding change in final outputs.
-For LogitLens, we report KL divergence and top-1 overlap between layer-wise predictions and the full-model prediction.
+For skiplayer experiments, heatmaps report the propagated effect of skipping a source layer on later-layer representations, measured on future tokens, alongside layer-layer CKA similarity.
+Additionally, the output-norm plots summarize the corresponding change in final outputs.
+For TunedLens and LogitLens experiments, we report KL divergence and top-1 overlap between layer-wise predictions and the full-model prediction.
 For ProteinGym, we report the average Spearman correlation across assays as a function of relative depth.